What is a Wisconsin registered agent?

 What happens if my registered agent resigns?

-Professional registered agent services typically provide advance notice and help with transitions to avoid this problem entirely.
+Professional registered agent services typically give advance notice and help with transitions so no coverage gap opens.

 Do nonprofit organizations need a registered agent in Wisconsin?